-The Common Manual has been revised by including information regarding the Department's policy on the treatment of underpayments and overpayments made to a borrower's underlying loan holder(s) when a borrower consolidates his or her federal student loans under the Direct Consolidation Loan Program.
-The policy describes the underpayment and overpayment tolerances that apply to the aggregate eligible balance of principal, interest, fees, and collection costs.
+The Common Manual has been revised by including information regarding the Department's policy on the treatment of underpayments and overpayments made to a borrower's underlying loan holder(s) when a borrower consolidates into the Direct Consolidation Loan Program.
+The policy describes the underpayment and overpayment tolerances that apply to the aggregate eligible balance of principal, interest, fees, and collections costs.